 If you find an animal stuck in a glue trap, please see our guide to find out how to help them.

 How PETA Has Opposed Snares

-PETA previously joined forces with other UK animal protection groups in signing an open letter to Prime Minister Boris Johnson urging him to ban the manufacture, sale, possession, and use of these archaic contraptions immediately.
+PETA previously joined forces with other UK animal protection groups in signing an open letter to then Prime Minister Boris Johnson urging him to ban the manufacture, sale, possession, and use of snares immediately.

 We have also urged Prince Charles – who condones the use of snare traps on the Sandringham estate – to bring his actions in line with his public commitment to protecting the natural world and remove these devices from Sandringham.

-Will England or Scotland Be Next to Enforce a Ban?
+Will Scotland Be Next to Enforce a Ban?

-Please join us in urging DEFRA and the Scottish government to ban these merciless contraptions immediately by taking to social media:
+Please join us in urging the Scottish government to ban these merciless contraptions immediately: